How To Create A To-Do List In WordPress

 Delete All To-Do Items Capability

-Here you can permit the chosen capability to purge all the completed items.
+This option allows the selected capability to purge all the completed to-do items.

 Add Categories Capability

-This permits the selected capability to add new categories.
+This setting enables the chosen capability to add new categories.

 Import/Export

 Being able to import and export to-do list data can be very useful.
-For example, you may decide to copy over data from one site to another, or export the list data for backup or archiving purposes.
+For example, you may want to transfer data from an existing list to another website, or export the list data for backup or reporting purposes.

 To access this function, click on the ‘Import/Export’ tab in your plugin settings section …

-Here you can easily import and export your list data and plugin settings …
+Now you can easily import or export your list and plugin settings …

 Exporting To-Do List Data